nkoshy/private-k8s-aws-terraform/README.md

 # private-k8s-aws-terraform
-Script to setup a private k8s cluster on VPC on AWS
+Script to setup a private k8s cluster on VPC on AWS and a EC2 instance accessible from Internet